coldmanck/zero-shot-indoor-localization-release/README.md

 # Zero-Shot Indoor Localization
-The official evaluation code of the paper **Zero-Shot Multi-View Indoor Localization via Graph Location Networks** (accepted at ACM MM 2020).
+The official evaluation code of the paper **[Zero-Shot Multi-View Indoor Localization via Graph Location Networks](https://arxiv.org/abs/2008.02492)** which has been accepted at ACM MM 2020.
 This repo also includes two datasets (ICUBE & WCP) used in the paper and useful code snippets for reading datasets.

 <img src="figs/intro.jpg" width="320"> <img src="figs/zero-shot-indoor-localization.jpg" width="800">

 Please cite our paper if you use our code/datasets or feel inspired by our work :)
 ```
-@inproceedings{chiou2020zero,
+@misc{chiou2020zeroshot,
     title={Zero-Shot Multi-View Indoor Localization via Graph Location Networks},
-  author={Chiou, Meng-Jiun and Liu, Zhenguang and Yin, Yifang and Liu, Anan and Zimmermann, Roger},
+    author={Meng-Jiun Chiou and Zhenguang Liu and Yifang Yin and Anan Liu and Roger Zimmermann},
-  booktitle={Proceedings of the 28th ACM International Conference on Multimedia},
-  year={2020}
+    year={2020},
+    eprint={2008.02492},
+    archivePrefix={arXiv},
+    primaryClass={cs.CV}
 }
 ```